jlyonsmith/dart-flutter-cheatsheets/README.md

 This repository contains cheat sheets for the [Dart](https://dart.dev/) programming language and the [Flutter](https://flutter.dev/) UI Framework.

-After using Flutter for some time I realized that there were no great cheatsheets for either the Dart or Flutter.
+After using Flutter for some time I realized that there were no great cheat sheets for either the Dart or Flutter.
 All the ones that show up high in Google searches are often out of date, incomplete and or not really cheat**sheets**!

-So, I've created a set of cheatsheets based on the following tenets:
+So, I've created a set of cheat sheets based on the following tenets:

 - It should fit on no more than one sheet of paper, utilizing both sides.
 It's supposed to be a desktop reference IMHO.
 - By itself, it cannot teach you a topic, only to help you better memorize it, so you still need to consult the documentation for the full semantics.